LinqLover/chrome-reqtracer/README.md

 # Chrome ReqTracer

-A simple Chrome extension for tracing the requests of tabs.
+A simple Chrome extension for tracing the network requests of tabs.
 Implementation for an application test task.

 Uses TypeScript, vite, Chrome Extension API, React, Bootstrap, Font Awesome, AG-Grid, Playwright, and GitHub Actions for testing.